dherzog02/gcd-project/README.md

 This file describes each function and the steps taken by the script to reach step 5.
 The resulting data set is described in the [CodeBook.md](CodeBook.md) file.

+#Commands

+The following commands are executed at the end of this script to complete the requirements are the assignment.
+They use the various functions that are defined prior to those commands.
+The function descriptions are below.

+First, the required libraries are loaded.
+It is assumed that they are already installed.
+This script uses the data.table, dplyr and reshape2 libraries.

+A variable called filtData is created by calling the run_analysis() function.
+This variable meets the requirements of steps 1-4.

+To meet the requirements of step 5, a second data table is created called tidyData.
+The following steps are used to create this data set:

+1. The filtData is grouped by Subject and Activity using the group_by function
+2. All of the remaining 66 columns are summarized using the summarise_each function, providing it with the "mean" function.
+3. The data set is melted using the melt function.
+Columns 1:2 (Subject, Actviity) are assigned as id variables and the remaining columns 3:68 are measures.
+4. The columns of the melted data set are renamed to "Subject","Activity","Measure", and "Value"
+5. "-summarized" is appended to the values in the Measure column using the mutate and paste functions

+The final result is two variables in the global environment called filtData and tidyData.
+The tidyData.txt file is created with the following command:

+write.table(tidyData, row.name = FALSE, file = "tidyData.txt")

+*Note: The final step of adding "-summarized" is included because the original data is already a summary, either the "mean" or "standard deviation" of a measured value.
+We are further summarizing by taking the __mean__ of that feature over multiple instances of each subject performing each activity.
+It was also because filtData and tidyData would contain very similar column names & Measure values and this served to highlight that they are different.*

 #Function Descriptions

 ##consolidate()